 The Model

-Our interactive model allows for the adjustment of energy generation resources to see if that proxy generation portfolio could have reduced emissions while still meeting the state’s actual electricity demand over the study period (January 2020 through April 2021).
+Our interactive model allows adjustment of energy generation resources to determine whether that proxy generation portfolio could have reduced emissions while still meeting the state’s actual electricity demand over the study period (January 2020 through April 2021).

 In building the model, we reviewed daily actual electricity output and capacity factors by generation type for the period leading up to and including Winter Storm Uri.
-Total daily generation can be used as a reasonable proxy for the measure of demand (i.e., the system produced the power to meet demand, ignoring any imports or exports).
+Total daily generation can be used as a reasonable proxy for demand (i.e., the system produced the power to meet demand, ignoring any imports or exports).
 By varying the total capacity of each generation source and applying the known capacity factor from that day, the model calculates what resource category or type would have been used.
-Surplus energy to the daily demand is noted in light red, while any energy deficit is shown in bold red.
-Using average resource costs for each generation type, the model estimates the impacts on the cost of energy.
+Surplus energy relative to daily demand is shown in light red, while any energy deficit is shown in bold red.
+Using average resource costs for each generation type, the model estimates the impact on energy costs.

 As a first step, a baseline scenario was developed using the following assumptions: